MuhammadHammadHussain/CERN-BOT/docs/source/Autonomous Navigation of Mobile Robots.rst

 - **RRTNode**: Executes the RRT algorithm for sampling-based path planning.

 These classes inherit from the ROS node base class and interact with ROS topics and services for receiving map data, publishing planned paths, and responding to navigation requests.

 Functions
 ^^^^^^^
+The following functions are defined within the ROS node classes to facilitate the autonomous navigation process:
 - **plan_path(start, goal, map)**: Computes the path from start to goal.
 - **update_map(sensor_data)**: Updates the occupancy grid using LiDAR and odometry.
 - **publish_path(path)**: Publishes the computed path to a ROS topic.